 There will be activities such as circumambulation of these places and reverence to them.

-New Bhikkhus who come and ask of the doctrine should be advised for pilgrimage which helps to purify their previously accumulated Karmas (actions).”
+New Bhikkhus who come and ask of the doctrine should be advised for pilgrimage which helps to purify their previously accumulated Karmas (action, work, or deed, and its effect or consequences).”

 What is a Pilgrim in Buddhism?